HewlettPackard/lustre-csi-driver/README.md

 (PV) and [PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#lifecycle-of-a-volume-and-claim) (PVC), and finally an example of using the PVC in a simple application deployed as a Pod.

-It assumed that a Lustre filesystem is already created, and that the Lustre CSIk driver is deployed on your Kubernetes cluster wherever the application pods are running (see [Deployment](#deployment) for instructions).
+It assumed that a Lustre filesystem is already created, and that the Lustre CSI driver is deployed on your Kubernetes cluster wherever the application pods are running (see [Deployment](#deployment) for instructions).

 Inspect the `example_*.yaml` Kubernetes resources under [deploy/kubernetes/base](./deploy/kubernetes/base), then: